heyjane/project5/README.md

 # Georgetown Coffee and Yoga

-I created this project for my daughter, Claire, who recently relocated to Georgetown in Washington, D.C.
+I created this project for the Udacity Front-End Nanodegree program.
+This project was inspired by my daughter, Claire, who recently relocated to Georgetown in Washington, D.C.

 You can use this interactive map to search for the most popular wi-fi enabled coffeeshops and yoga/pilates studios in the Georgetown area: